w3f/polkadot-wiki/docs/learn-auction.md

 protocol.
 The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

-The slot durations are capped to {{ polkadot: 2 years and divided into 6-month periods :polkadot }}
+The slot durations are capped to {{ polkadot: 2 years and divided into 6-month periods :polkadot }}; Kusama slots durations and periods will be less than on Polkadot.
-{{ kusama: 24 weeks and divided into 6-week periods :kusama }}.
 Parachains may lease a slot for any contiguous range of the slot duration.
 Parachains may lease more than one slot over time, meaning that they could extend their lease to Polkadot past the maximum duration by leasing a contiguous slot.